menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.

-Being a small town, Lunenburg does not have a public transit system used by locals to get to and from work.
+Lunenburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lunenburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lunenburg residents report their race to be White.
 Important ancestries of people in Lunenburg include Italian, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.